py-why/governance/CHARTER.md

-# Charter for the [FIXME] Organization
+# Charter for the PyWhy Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
+This is the organizational charter for the PyWhy Organization (the "Organization").
 By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.

 ## 1. Mission